chaospeach/Whisky/README.md

 - CPU: Apple Silicon (M-series chips)
 - OS: macOS Sonoma 15.0 or later

-## My game isn't working!

-Some games need special steps to get working.
-Check out the [wiki](https://github.com/chaospeach/Port/wiki/Game-Support).

 ---

 ## Credits & Acknowledgments

-Port is possible thanks to the magic of several projects:
+Armagnac is possible thanks to the magic of several projects:

 - [msync](https://github.com/marzent/wine-msync) by marzent
 - [DXVK-macOS](https://github.com/Gcenx/DXVK-macOS) by Gcenx and doitsujin